-Reporting principles Definitions Responses Materiality The report should reflect the significant economic, environmental and social impacts of the organization, or the areas that materially influence stakeholders' assessments and decisions regarding the organization.
-Management interviews were used to identify and report on ESG issues of critical importance to the Group and its stakeholders.
-Quantification An organisation must ensure that key performance data can be calculated and clearly state criteria and method of calculation.
+Reporting principles Definitions Responses Materiality The report should reflect the significant economic, environmental and social impacts of the organization, or the areas that materially influence stakeholders' assessments and decisions regarding the organization. identify and report on ESG issues of Qualification An organisation must ensure that key performance data can be calculated and clearly state criteria and method of calculation.
 Each unit was instructed to record key environmental and social performance data, and professional consultants were engaged to assess carbon emissions and other key environmental performances against local guidelines and international standards.
-Balance The organisation should prepare the reports in an unbiased manner to ensure that the positive and negative impacts are clearly stated so that stakeholders can reasonably assess the overall performance of the organisation.
+Balance The organization should prepare the reports in an unbiased manner to ensure that the positive and negative impacts are clearly stated so that stakeholders can reasonably assess the overall performance of the organisation.
 An accurate, objective and fair approach was adopted as the principle of preparation to explain the achievements of the Group in sustainability and the challenges it faced.
 Consistency A consistent disclosure statistical approach should be adopted to enable stakeholders to compare environmental, social and governance data with the sustainability performance and progress of the organization.
 A consistent approach for statistics was adopted and, where practicable, historical data were provided for comparison.